maruthamuthu/common_utils/README.md

          iii.Connector
                 This class is used to invoke the call based on the HTTPProperties.
 ## 2. Proprties
-      The Core properties is a singleton class.
-It is used to initialize, set and get the property across the java application.
+      The Core properties is used to initialize, set and get the property across the java application.
 ## 3. String
         i.
 StringsUtil